What do I need to know about parental bereavement leave?

 The new law will come into force in April 2020.

 Employed parents and primary cares who lose a child under the age of 18 or a stillbirth after 24 weeks of pregnancy.

 To qualify for two weeks’ paid leave the employee needs to be in continuous employment for 26 weeks with their employer.
 If they haven’t been employed for the 26 weeks, they will be entitled to 2 weeks unpaid leave.

 All employees have a “day one” right to unpaid bereavement leave.

 This new law honours the government manifesto commitment to introduce a new entitlement to parental bereavement leave.

 Why does parental bereavement leave matter?

-Sadly the death of a child could be a reality for an employee, and the legislation legally requires employers to ensure employees have the opportunity to take time away from the workplace.
+Sadly the death of a child could be a reality for an employee.
+This new legislation requires employers to ensure affected employees have the opportunity to take time away from the workplace.

-Employers should note this is a statutory right to leave, whether paid or unpaid will depend on length of service.
+- Employers should note there is a statutory right to leave, whether this is paid or unpaid will depend on length of service.